-- As little as 10% total tolerance in melting current-compared to the 20% tolerance of many fuses (20% and 40% respectively in terms of time) - No "safety-zone" or setback allowances
+- As little as 10% total tolerance in melting current-compared to the 20% tolerance of many fuses (20% and 40% respectively in terms of time). - No "safety-zone" or setback allowances

 This narrow time band normally will provide the desired coordination.
-If the selected S&C Slow Speed fuse unit does not meet the coordination requirements, check to see whether the same ampere rating in the S&C Standard Speed will satisfy.
+If the selected S&C Standard Speed fuse unit does not meet the coordination requirements, the selection of another ampere rating for either the protecting or protected fuse usually will satisfy.